Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-To decide $\PredHAccCurr[\Machine{M},\Omega]{A}(w,z)$ (resp., $\PredHRejCurr[\Machine{M},\Omega]{A}(w,z)$), we first guess a set $Y$ of $z$ distinct strings $q$, i.e., \iExponential{(i+1)}{}ly-many \iExponential{i}{}ly-long strings, together with the respective certificates witnessing $\Omega(q) = 1$ (see above).
-We guess also an accepting (resp., a rejecting) \ounawarelegal computation $\pi$ for $\Oracle{\Machine{M}}{?}(w)$.
-The entire guess phase can be carried out in nondeterministic \iExponential{(i+j)} time, again because $j \geq 1$.
-Then, we check that the guessed strings in $Y$ are actually distinct (feasible in \iExponential{(i+1)} time), that all the certificates for the queries in $Y$ are valid (feasible in \iExponential{(i+j)} time with the aid of an oracle in $\SigmaP{c}$), that $\pi$ is actually an accepting (resp., a rejecting) \ounawarelegal computation $\pi$ for $\Oracle{\Machine{M}}{?}(w)$ (feasible in \iExponential{i} time), and that all queries receiving a \yesansw in $\pi$ belong to $Y$, and all queries receiving a \noansw in $\pi$ do not belong to $Y$ (feasible in feasible in \iExponential{(i+j)} time, as $j \geq 1$).
+To decide $\PredHAccCurr[\Machine{M},\Omega]{A}(w,z)$ (resp., $\PredHRejCurr[\Machine{M},\Omega]{A}(w,z)$), we guess a set $Y$ of $z$ distinct strings $q$ of length at most $\iExp{i}{p_{\Machine{M}}(\StringLength{w})}$, i.e., \iExponential{(i+1)}{}ly-many \iExponential{i}{}ly-long strings, together with the respective \iExponential{(i+j)}{}ly-long certificates witnessing $\Omega(q) = 1$ (see above).
+We also guess an accepting (resp., a rejecting) \ounawarelegal computation $\pi$ for $\Oracle{\Machine{M}}{?}(w)$, which is feasible in nondeterministic \iExponential{i} time, as $\Machine{M} \in \iNExpTime{i}$.
+The entire guess can hence be carried out in nondeterministic \iExponential{(i+j)} time, because $j \geq 1$ (see above).
+Then, we check these four conditions: (i)~that the guessed strings in $Y$ are distinct (feasible in \iExponential{(i+1)} time); (ii)~that all the certificates for the strings in $Y$ are valid (feasible in \iExponential{(i+j)} time with the aid of a $\SigmaP{c-1}$ oracle); (iii)~that $\pi$ is actually an accepting (resp., a rejecting) \ounawarelegal computation $\pi$ for $\Oracle{\Machine{M}}{?}(w)$ (feasible in \iExponential{i} time); and (iv)~that all queries receiving a \yesansw in $\pi$ belong to $Y$, and all queries receiving a \noansw in $\pi$ do not belong to $Y$ (feasible in \iExponential{(i+1)} time).
+Observe that the entire computation can hence be carried out in \iExponential{(i+j)} time, because $j \geq 1$.

-We define the next predicate based on the previous three---again, we define the predicate $\Predicate{B}_{\Machine{M},\Omega}$ below in a way to ease the presentation; this requires us to start the Hausdorff sequence based on $\Predicate{B}_{\Machine{M},\Omega}$ at index $0$, rather than at index $1$ as mentioned in \cref{def_Hausdorff_reduction}; we deal with this at the end: